ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

     "name" : "Victim Name"
     }

-Victim Assets can also be created by POSTing a request to the appropriate service, for example:
+Victim Assets can also be created by POSTing a request to the appropriate service as shown below.
+The `12345` in the example represents the ID of an existing Victim in ThreatConnect.

 ::

-    POST /v2/victims/victimAssets/emailAddresses
+    POST /v2/victims/12345/victimAssets/emailAddresses
     Host: api.threatconnect.com
     Content-Type: application/json
     {
     "address" : "victim@demo.net",
     "addressType" : "Personal"
     }

-Victims can be created programmatically, as can their Assets.

 Creating a Victim in this fashion will return a Victim object as if it been queried for directly.